 The big portion of evidence we find in Acts chapter two relating to a Jewish remnant is Peter’s quote of the prophet Joel.
 If you examine the passage in Joel chapter two, you would have to admit that the prophecy refers to the Spirit of God being poured out on an end time Jewish remnant before the great and terrible day of the Lord.
 If you doubt what I say please read Joel 2:28-32 – the chapter ends with this phrase, “Among the remnant whom the Lord calls.”
 What Peter quotes in Acts 2:16-21 can only be properly applied to a Jewish remnant.
 Was Peter making a mistake?
 Or better yet, was the Holy Spirit through Peter making a mistake?
 The answer is no to both questions.
 The Holy Spirit considered the hundred and twenty in the upper room as a Jewish remnant, even giving them the possibility of being an end time Jewish remnant.
 On the cross Jesus had asked for Israel’s forgiveness.
 This was granted by the Father.
 The sending of the Holy Spirit would bring a testimony to Israel by that same Spirit, giving Israel its last chance in grace.
 The testimony was of a Messiah according to Jewish promises for Israel, but now by and through resurrection.
 It required the repentance of the nation.
 If the Jews repented God would have sent Jesus back as the Messiah and Prince of Israel (Acts.
 3:19-20, 5:29-32).

 A Jewish remnant would make use of the temple.
 This we see the disciples doing in the first seven chapters of Acts (Acts 2:46, 3:1, 11, 5:12, 5:20-25).
 A remnant would cling together in one place, not possessing things as their own, but holding all things in common (Acts 4:32).
 But all this would change after Stephen’s death.
 At that time a great persecution arose against the church, and they were all scattered throughout the regions of Judea and Samaria.
 The contrast in character is seen in this – the church would be found throughout the world.
 All its members worship the Father in spirit and truth, remembering the words of Jesus spoken to the woman at the well in Samaria, “Woman, believe Me, the hour is coming when you will neither on this mountain, nor in Jerusalem, worship the Father…But the hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for the Father is seeking such to worship Him.”
-(John 4:21-23) The teaching at the well by Jesus indicates the transition between Judaism and Christianity, between the Jewish dispensation and the dispensation of the kingdom of heaven.
+(John 4:21-23) The teaching at the well by Jesus indicates the transition between Judaism and Christianity, between the Jewish dispensation and the Christian dispensation (a.k.a. the kingdom of heaven).
 Of necessity then, there would need to be a transition between Jewish hopes and Christian hopes as animated by the ministry of the Spirit.
 Important for our discussion then, is that there would also be a time when the believing remnant would take on proper church character.
 I believe this is what we see after Stephen’s death with numerous events working in God’s providence to bring out the doctrine and true character of the church – always a Gentile assembly containing a remnant from Israel (Rom.
 11:5-7).

 Through the first seven chapters of Acts, Peter only preaches to Israel (Acts 2:22, 36, 3:12, 25, 4:8, 5:25).
 Steven’s preaching before he was stoned was a historical review of Israel’s failures from the coming out of Egypt to the time of David.
 It was Israel’s last chance to repent and be saved.
 But full of the Spirit Steven says of them, “You stiff-necked and uncircumcised in heart and ears!
 You always resist the Holy Spirit.”
 The Jews had rejected the testimony of the Holy Spirit when He was sent down to give Israel one last chance at repentance.
 The sin against the Son of Man would be forgiven them, but what wouldn’t be forgiven them was sinning against the Holy Spirit (Matt.12:32).
 Israel was set aside in the counsels of God, and God turns to the Gentiles, almost immediately.
 Stephen’s death is the turning point in the book of Acts.
 God turns away from Israel and turns to the Gentiles (Matt.
 21:43, Rom.
 11:7-15).
 It isn’t hard to see this reality taking place in all the events that follow, beginning in Acts.
 8:1.
 But I leave this for you to investigate.